easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20190709
+## speed things up with parallel stuff
+for *genMultiOPs.m*, the outer for-loop for OPs could be [`parfor`](https://se.mathworks.com/help/parallel-computing/parfor.html). there's also [`parsim`](https://se.mathworks.com/help/simulink/ug/example-of-parallel-simulations-workflow.html) to run simulation in parallel. check the [function page](https://se.mathworks.com/help/simulink/slref/parsim.html) for more info. these could be used in other processes as well, like *lqrSweep.m*.

+## section 1: calculate motor torque compensation
+so, it's tested that you cannot use `sim()` in `parfor`. `parsim` was suggested. section 1 was done with `parsim`. my work laptop could only have 2 things (workers) in parallel. to use`parsim`, define `SimulationInput` for each simulation first, then, run the simulation using `parsim` with the stacked "options".

+here again, I ran into the problem of which workspace could be accessible during a `parsim` call. it seemed that `parsim` couldn't read global workspace that's populated by the "main level" scripts. and I learned to use DataDictionary (\*.sldd files).
+I ran *simTAUInit.m* which contained all the "design params" for TAU and saved everything in *TAUdesign.sldd*.
+I linked it to *simTAUcheckOTorq.slx* (used in section 1 simulation) and *tauControlPlant.slx* (used in section 2 to generate linearizing options instead of *simTAUJTDlinmod12.slx* b/c I didn't want to modify the latter file). after this, somehow, `parsim` could see these values. it makes sense actually. for things to work in parallel, you have to "clone" workspace and you have to specify it.

+## section 2: specify linearization option
+tried to write this part with `parfor` but failed. ran into the "accessible workspace" problem again and tried to solve it with linking DataDict to *tauControlPlant.slx*. went past this problem but yielded an error I couldn't find the solution. it's still related to this `parfor` implementation. currently, I went back to normal for-loop instead. maybe I should get rid of the inside for-loop. it's just a way to have less lines of code.

+other than that, section 1 and 2 could run and finish w/o error.
+I couldn't verify if the values were correct.

 # 20190708
 the tense of this log is always a pain to me
 ## rethink the IOs of the TAU model